 Day 8

 Travel by coach bus from San Cristóbal to Palenque.
 Palenque was an ancient Maya city-state located in southern Mexico that declined in the 8th century.
-For your safety, choose a well-known coach bus company and plan your trip for daytime.
+Once you arrive in Palenque after the long journey, settle down into your hotel.
+Enjoy dinner at one of the nice restaurants in the La Cañada area.
+Travel Tip: To be safe, choose a well-known coach bus provider and schedule your travel during the day.
 The coach buses take a longer but safer route.
-Once you arrive in Palenque after the lengthy journey, check into your hotel.
-Enjoy dinner at one of the lovely restaurants in the La Cañada area.

 Day 9

-Begin your day with a trip to the Palenque Ruins, which date back to around 226 BC and continued until about 799 AD.
+Begin your day with a visit to the Palenque Ruins, which date back to roughly 226 BC and lasted until 799 AD.
 Following its decline, the site became enveloped by a lush jungle filled with cedar, mahogany, and various other trees, but it has since been uncovered and restored.
-Although Palenque is a medium-sized archaeological site, it boasts some of the most exquisite architecture, sculptures, and carvings created by the Maya civilization.
-Notable structures include the Temple of the Inscriptions and the Temples of the Cross, which are among the most significant at Palenque.
+Palenque is a medium-sized archaeological site that has some of the most spectacular architecture, sculptures, and carvings created by the Maya civilization.
+The Temple of the Inscriptions and the Temples of the Cross are two of Palenque's most significant structures.
 After exploring the ruins, make sure to visit the Palenque Site Museum, where you can see artifacts from the site and learn more about its fascinating history.

-Take some time in the afternoon to unwind with a refreshing drink at one of the charming cafés in the La Cañada area.
+End your day with nice dinner at one of the restaurants in the La Cañada area.

 Temple of the Inscriptions (Palenque) |